How Often Should You Wash Your Bedding?

-The short answer is that it depends.
-For example, sheets need to be washed more regularly than pillows and duvets.
-Your lifestyle will also have an effect on how often you need to wash your bedding.
-If you allow pets in your bed or you eat in bed, you’ll need to wash your bedding more regularly.
-If you have allergies then you may also have to wash your bedding more often.
-However, if you use protectors you may not need to wash parts of your bedding very regularly.
-There are so many factors, but keeping your bedding clean is vital for hygienic reasons.
+The short answer to the bedding washing question is – it depends.
+Sheets need to be washed more regularly than pillows and duvets, for example.
+The answer also hinges upon your lifestyle.
+If you allow pets in your bed or you eat in bed, you’ll need to wash your bedding more often.
+The same applies if you have allergies.
+However, if you use protectors you may not need to wash parts of your bedding as regularly.
+There are many factors involved in answering the question, but what doesn’t change is that keeping your bedding clean is vital for hygienic reasons.

 Unfortunately, your bedding doesn’t stay clean for long and you end up harbouring all sorts of unwanted guests in bed with you – much of them you can’t see either.
 Think dirt, sweat, body oils, skin cells, and dust mites.
 They all build up.
 Dust mites are so small, they aren’t visible to the naked eye.
 They feed on dead skin cells, but they don’t bite.
 However, they can cause allergic reactions.

 How to and how often to wash your bedding differs for each person and for each type of bedding.
 However, there are some basic ideals to try to stick to: